vladfilipro/apigeon/docs/socketroute.md

 This class extends [RouteClass](https://github.com/vladfilipro/apigeon/blob/master/docs/route.md) A SocketRoute only accepts the method `SOCKET` ( unless the `methodAllowed` is overwritten ).
 The socket server will automatically set the method to `SOCKET` when sent to the route so you don't have to worry about that.

+---
+Note that the SocketMiddleware has the following interface:
+`function( socket, req, callback )`

+---

 Method | Description | Return
 --- | --- | ---
 execute( data, callback, errorCallback ) | The execution function for the route | -